cyberw/aiolocust/README.md

 This is a 2026 reimagining of the load testing tool [Locust](https://github.com/locustio/locust/).

 It has a ton of [advantages over its predecessor](#simple-and-consistent-syntax) and is more narrow in scope.
-Do let us know if you find any issues or want to contribute!

 ## Installation